peadargrant/tools_for_sd/t12_makefiles/makefiles_lab.md

 8. Add in a target for `output.txt` using shell redireciton based on the `my_program.py` file.
 9. Test your Makefile using `make`.
 Do you now see `output.txt`?
 12. Use a `.SECONDARY:` line to prevent `make` removing the *transitive dependency* `output.txt`.
-11. The lecturer has now asked us to convert the `help.md` file to HTML and submit that as well.
+11. The lecturer has now asked us to convert the `help.md` file to DOCX and submit that as well.
 Make the appropriate changes to your `Makefile`.
 12. Test using `make -B` what happens if a re-build is forced.
 Does the order of the commands look correct?
 13. What happens if you instead use `make -Bn`?
 Look up the online help to see what the `-n` option does if you're not sure.